Hear this song and remember

 - Dance of Romance: Dmitry and Anya share a dance during the "Learn to Do It" montage and clearly feel a spark of something.
 Several scenes later, upon seeing their angst, Vlad lampshades this with the song "I Never Should Have Let Them Dance" (renamed "Meant to Be" for the Broadway run).

-- Dances and Balls: In the prologue, we see the teenaged Romanov princesses dancing with suitors at a ball before the revolutionary violence interrupts.
+- Dances and Balls: In the prologue, we see the teenage Romanov princesses dancing with suitors at a ball before the revolutionary violence interrupts the party.

-- Darker and Edgier: The musical eliminates the film's more magical elements and puts more focus on politics and the rise of the Bolsheviks.
+- Darker and Edgier: The musical eliminates the film's fantastical elements and focuses more on history, the politics of the time, and the rise of the Bolsheviks.
 The train sequence is a notable example of the show's more serious tone; in the film, Anya, Dmitry, and Vlad narrowly escape death after Rasputin's forces derail the train.
 Here, they escape the train after the police arrive and start executing passengers.

-- Dated History: Done intentionally, since the source material was written before Anastasias body was discovered.
+- Dated History: Justified Trope in this case, since the source material was written before the real-life Anastasia’s body was discovered.
+It could almost qualify for Alternate History even.

 - Elopement: Anya and Dmitry, presumably, in the finale.

-- Everyone Can See It: As in the animated film, the last people to figure out that Anya and Dmitry are in love are...
-Anya and Dmitry.
+- Everyone Can See It: As in the animated film, the last people to figure out that Anya and Dmitry are in love are Anya and Dmitry themselves.
 Lily has her suspicions, Vlad definitely sees it, and the Dowager Empress refers to Dmitry as "your young man" and Anya's "different kind of prince."

 - Forgotten First Meeting: Used as a plot device.
 Dmitry had an encounter with the young Anastasia when they were ten and eight, respectively.
 He has never forgotten it (in exceptional detail, no less).
 At first, Anya doesn't recall the scene, but then she does suddenly remember a specific detail: Dmitry bowing to her, which he hadn't mentioned, thus proving her true identity.